For your convenience, our most common customer questions are answered right here.

 Can I supply my own parts or do you have to get them?

 We’re fine with either method.
 One point of caution though; Sometimes you can’t tell that the new part is not correct until you remove the old one and try to install the new one.
-There were subtle differences in parts for a given model of car even during a single model year.
+There are subtle differences in parts for a given model of car even during a single model year.
 If you provide the parts and they are not correct, you are responsible for any labor involved in the removal and installation.

 Do you mark up the price of the parts that you buy for my vehicle?